JnkDog/autobin/README.md

 # autobin
 A autobin based on picture recognition

+A commit Test